rwth-i6/returnn_common/README.md

 The config code looks like this:

     from returnn.import_ import import_
-    import_("github.com/rwth-i6/returnn-experiments", "common", None)
+    import_("github.com/rwth-i6/returnn_common", ".", None)
-    from returnn_import.github_com.rwth_i6.returnn_experiments.dev.common import test
+    from returnn_import.github_com.rwth_i6.returnn_common.dev import test
     print(test.hello())

-You would also edit the code in `~/returnn/pkg/...`, and once finished, you would commit and push to `returnn-experiments`, and then change the config to that specific version (date & commit).
+You would also edit the code in `~/returnn/pkg/...`, and once finished, you would commit and push to `returnn_common`, and then change the config to that specific version (date & commit).